kyma-project/kyma/docs/04-operation-guides/operations/15-backup-volume-snapshots.md

 You can create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to provision a new volume or restore the existing one.
 Optionally, a periodic job can create snapshots automatically.

-If you want to create volume snapshots for cloud providers, see [Create on-demand snapshots for cloud providers](task-create-volume-snapshots-providers).

 ## Prerequisites

 As an example, assume you have the `pvc-to-backup` PersistentVolumeClaim, which you have created using a CSI-enabled StorageClass.